rishabh422tiwari/FaceDetection-CNN/README.md

 # Deep Face Detection

 A model created to detection face in a image or video. trained on custom dataset curated with the help of **LabelMe, Augmentation and cv2**.
-This is a Computer vision problem so we need Convolutonal Neural Network to work with images and architecture we are going to use is widely used **VGG16**.
+This is a Computer vision problem so we need Convolutonal Neural Network to work with images and architecture we are going to use is widely used for image classification **VGG16**.
 In order to create data pipeline and the training of the model i have used **tensorflow** sequention API.

 ## 1. Image Collection